 It should be thoroughly explained to ensure that even novice users can understand.

 It features step-by-step instructions and often includes illustrations and screenshots.
-They are step-by-step guides that help users to solve a certain issue, activate a feature, or increase the functionality of a software.
+They are step-by-step guides that help users solve a specific issue, activate a feature, or enhance the functionality of a software.

 2. Release Notes

-The release notes are another technical documentation format that entails information on a specific software or product that was just released, or even advancements on an existing software or system.
+The release notes are another technical documentation format that provides information about a newly released software or product, or about advancements to an existing software or system.
 This helps users to understand what has been updated and the new functionalities they can try out.

 It is shared with customers, developers, and the team.
 It also explains the impact of the changes and actions required by the user.